-Our Finance and Group Audit operate independently of both our business divisions and of our Risk function.
-The role of the Finance department is to help quantify and verify the risk that we assume and maintain the quality and integrity of our risk-related data.
+Our Finance, Risk and Group Audit functions operate independently of our business divisions.
+It is the responsibility of the Finance and Risk departments to quantify and verify the risk that we assume and maintain the quality and integrity of our risk-related data.
 Group Audit examines, evaluates and reports on the adequacy of both the design and effectiveness of the systems of internal control including the risk management systems.

 The integration of the risk management of our subsidiary Deutsche Postbank AG is promoted through harmonized processes for identifying, assessing, managing, monitoring, and communicating risk, the strategies and procedures for determining and safe guarding risk-bearing capacity, and corresponding internal control procedures.
 Key features of the joint governance are:

 - Functional reporting lines from the Postbank Risk Management to Deutsche Bank Risk;

 - Participation of voting members from Deutsche Bank from the respective risk functions in Postbank’s key risk committees and vice versa for selected key committees; and